GoFireWork/firework-app/docs/js/reselect.md

 ### Adding a new selector

-If you have a `selectors.js` file next to the reducer which's part of the state you want to select, add your selector to said file.
+If you have a `user.js` file next to the user which's part of the state you want to select, add your selector to said file.
 If you don't have one yet, add a new one into your container folder and fill it with this boilerplate code: